haus-automation/iobroker-docs/basics/systemconfig.rst

             "memoryLimitMB": 0,
             "hostname": "",
             "statisticsInterval": 15000,
-            "statisticsIntervalComment": "Interval how often the counters for input/output in adapters and controller will be updated", "checkDiskInterval": 300000,
+            "// statisticsInterval": "Interval how often the counters for input/output in adapters and controller will be updated", "checkDiskInterval": 300000,
-            "checkDiskIntervalComment": "Interval how often the disk size will be checked", "noChmod": false,
+            "// checkDiskInterval": "Interval how often the disk size will be checked", "instanceStartInterval": 2000,
-            "instanceStartInterval": 2000,
-            "noChmodComment": "Flag to test new feature with no chmod call.
+            "// noChmod": "Flag to test new feature with no chmod call.
 Must be deleted later and noChmod must be mainline (2018.06.04)", "compact": false,
-            "compactComment": "Controller will try to start the instances as a part of the same process.
+            "// compact": "Controller will try to start the instances as a part of the same process.
 No spawn will be done.
 Only by adapters that support it and have flag compact flag in io-package.json", "allowShellCommands": false,
-            "allowShellCommandsComment": "Allow execution of \"shell\" sendToHost commands", "memLimitWarn": 100,
+            "// allowShellCommands": "Allow execution of \"shell\" sendToHost commands", "memLimitWarn": 100,
-            "memLimitWarnComment": "If the available RAM is below this threshold on adapter start, a warning will be logged.", "memLimitError": 50,
+            "// memLimitWarn": "If the available RAM is below this threshold on adapter start, a warning will be logged.", "memLimitError": 50,
-            "memLimitErrorComment": "If the available RAM is below this threshold on adapter start, an error will be logged."
+            "// memLimitError": "If the available RAM is below this threshold on adapter start, an error will be logged."
         },
         "multihostService": {
             "enabled": false,
-            "secure": true
+            "secure": true,
+            "password":  ""
         },
-        "network": {
-            "IPv4": true,
-            "IPv6": true,
-            "bindAddress": null
-        },
-        "objects": {
+        "objects" : {
-            "type": "file",
+            "type": "jsonl",
-            "typeComment": "Possible values: 'file' - [port 9001], redis - [port 6379], couch - [port 5984].",
+            "// type": "Possible values: 'file' - [port 9001], 'jsonl' - [port 9001], 'redis' - [port 6379 or 26379 for sentinel].",
             "host": "127.0.0.1",
             "port": 9001,
-            "user": "",
-            "pass": "",
             "noFileCache": false,
+            "maxQueue": 1000,
-            "connectTimeout": 2000,
+            "connectTimeout": 5000,
             "writeFileInterval": 5000,
+            "dataDir": "",
             "options": {
                 "auth_pass": null,
-                "retry_max_delay": 5000
+                "retry_max_delay": 5000,
+                "retry_max_count": 19,
+                "db": 0,
+                "family": 0
             },
             "backup": {
                 "disabled": false,
                 "files": 24,
-                "filesComment": "Minimal number of backup files, after the deletion will be executed according to backupTime settings", "hours": 48,
+                "// files": "Minimal number of backup files, after the deletion will be executed according to backupTime settings", "hours": 48,
-                "hoursComment": "All backups older than 48 hours will be deleted.
+                "// hours": "All backups older than 48 hours will be deleted.
 But only if the number of files is greater than of backupNumber", "period": 120,
-                "periodComment": "by default backup every 2 hours.
+                "// period": "by default backup every 2 hours.
 Time is in minutes.
 To disable backup set the value to 0", "path": "",
-                "pathComment": "Absolute path to backup directory or empty to backup in data directory" },
+                "// path": "Absolute path to backup directory or empty to backup in data directory" },
-            "dataDir": "../../iobroker-data/"
+            "jsonlOptions": {
+                "// autoCompress (1)": "The JSONL DB is append-only and will contain unnecessary entries after a while.", "// autoCompress (2)": "It will be compressed when the uncompressed size is >= size * sizeFactor AND >= sizeFactorMinimumSize", "// autoCompress (3)": "Note that too low values here will cause the DB to be rewritten often.", "autoCompress": {
+                    "sizeFactor": 2,
+                    "sizeFactorMinimumSize": 25000
                 },
+                "// ignoreReadErrors": "If single lines in the DB are corrupted, they can be ignored without losing the whole DB.", "ignoreReadErrors": true,
+                "// throttleFS (1)": "By default, the database immediately writes to the database file.
+Write accesses can be reduced using the throttleFS option.", "// throttleFS (2)": "Be aware that buffered changes will be lost in case the process crashes.", "throttleFS": {
+                    "// intervalMs": "Write to the database file no more than every intervalMs milliseconds.", "intervalMs": 60000,
+                    "// maxBufferedCommands": "Force writing after this many changes have been buffered.
+This reduces memory consumption and data loss in case of a crash.", "maxBufferedCommands": 100
+                }
+            }
+        },
-        "states": {
+        "states" : {
-            "type": "redis",
+            "type": "jsonl",
-            "typeComment": "Possible values: 'file' - [port 9000], 'redis' - [port 6379].",
+            "// type": "Possible values: 'file' - [port 9000], 'redis' - [port 6379].",
             "host": "127.0.0.1",
-            "port": 6379,
+            "port": 9000,
-            "maxQueue": 1000,
-            "user": "",
-            "pass": "",
-            "connectTimeout": 2000,
+            "connectTimeout": 5000,
             "writeFileInterval": 30000,
+            "dataDir": "",
             "options": {
                 "auth_pass": null,
-                "retry_max_delay": 5000
+                "retry_max_delay": 5000,
+                "retry_max_count": 19,
+                "db": 0,
+                "family": 0
             },
             "backup": {
                 "disabled": false,
                 "files": 24,
-                "filesComment": "Minimal number of backup files, after the deletion will be executed according to backupTime settings", "hours": 48,
+                "// files": "Minimal number of backup files, after the deletion will be executed according to backupTime settings", "hours": 48,
-                "hoursComment": "All backups older than 48 hours will be deleted.
+                "// hoursC": "All backups older than 48 hours will be deleted.
 But only if the number of files is greater than of backupNumber", "period": 120,
-                "periodComment": "by default backup every 2 hours.
+                "// period": "by default backup every 2 hours.
 Time is in minutes.
 To disable backup set the value to 0", "path": "",
-                "pathComment": "Absolute path to backup directory or empty to backup in data directory" }
+                "// path": "Absolute path to backup directory or empty to backup in data directory" },
+            "jsonlOptions": {
+                "// autoCompress (1)": "The JSONL DB is append-only and will contain unnecessary entries after a while.", "// autoCompress (2)": "It will be compressed when the uncompressed size is >= size * sizeFactor AND >= sizeFactorMinimumSize", "// autoCompress (3)": "Note that too low values here will cause the DB to be rewritten often.", "autoCompress": {
+                    "sizeFactor": 10,
+                    "sizeFactorMinimumSize": 50000
+                },
+                "// ignoreReadErrors": "If single lines in the DB are corrupted, they can be ignored without losing the whole DB.", "ignoreReadErrors": true,
+                "// throttleFS (1)": "By default, the database immediately writes to the database file.
+Write accesses can be reduced using the throttleFS option.", "// throttleFS (2)": "Be aware that buffered changes will be lost in case the process crashes.", "throttleFS": {
+                    "// intervalMs": "Write to the database file no more than every intervalMs milliseconds.", "intervalMs": 60000,
+                    "// maxBufferedCommands": "Force writing after this many changes have been buffered.
+This reduces memory consumption and data loss in case of a crash.", "maxBufferedCommands": 2000
+                }
+            }
         },
         "log": {